the kingdom of rock birds

 Grazalema and Ronda mountains form a set of limestone ranges between the provinces of Cádiz and Málaga.

 They present a varied mountainous geography, with an attractive blend of cliffs and dense oak groves and even Spanish Fir trees (a near-endemism of this area), dotted with white villages that climb the slopes.

 This rich vegetation grows easily due to this is one of the areas with the highest amount of rainfall in the whole Iberian Peninsula.

 These mountains are a stronghold for the Spanish Ibex, which can easily be seen moving smoothly on the rocks.

-Grazalema is very important because of the cliff raptors population: Egyptian Vulture, Golden Eagle, Bonelli’s Eagle, Peregrine Falcon and Griffon Vulture (here one of the biggest colonies in Europe can be found).
+Grazalema and Ronda Mountains are very important because of the cliff raptors population: Egyptian Vulture, Golden Eagle, Bonelli’s Eagle, Peregrine Falcon and Griffon Vulture (one of the biggest colonies in Europe can be found in here).

-We can also view mountain birds like the Red-billed Cough, Black Wheatear, Rufous-tailed Rock Trush or Alpine Accentor.
+We can also spot mountain birds like the Red-billed Chough, Black Wheatear, Rufous-tailed Rock Thrush or Alpine Accentor.